Yuanxi-Li/PFF_Progression_Model/README.md

+# PFF_Progression_Model
-# PFF_Progression_Model: Mathematical models for PFF Progression
+**Mathematical models for PFF Progression**
-_Yuanxi Li, et al., Pathological α-synuclein spreading is predominantly determined by key subnetworks of connectome and risk genes associated with pathology spread._
+**_Yuanxi Li, et al., Pathological α-synuclein spreading is predominantly determined by key subnetworks of connectome and risk genes associated with pathology spread._**

 Matlab was used for modeling and fitting, Python was used for visualizing figures.

 ## Modeling and fitting
 **I. Global spread model (without gene expression effect), Fig. 2**
 We used _Nexis:global_ [1] as the global spread model to investigate the pathological progression including the amplification, clearance, and spreading of pathological α-Syn.
 To accommodate a continuous measure of net directional preference, the original _Nexis:global_ [1] was augmented by introducing a new parameter, s, to indicate transmission direction.
 **Run in Matlab:** PFF_Global = PFF_GlobalModel;

 **Result Description:**